-If you’ve ever had trouble sleeping, you’ve probably heard of 'white noise'.
-It’s a common solution to sleep problems, especially in noisy environments.
+It’s a common solution to sleep problems, and is probably better than counting sheep.
 Here’s a look into how it works and more importantly, how you can use it to help you.

 In the most technical terms, white noise is a unique pattern of sound that is used to mask background sounds.
 Audiologists would describe it as "noise with a constant amplitude throughout the audible frequency range".
 This kind of 'pure' white noise can only be generated electronically using precise mathematics.